Here are the experts’ tips for crowdfunding wisely:

 However, to make your story more credible and authentic, and to further give your backer the assurance that you will actually use the money for the proposed enterprise, we advise that you promise rewards to your backers in the form of your products or services from your proposed enterprise.
 You can promise for instance, to give out a copy of your book (if the enterprise entails publication of a book) if the backer is donating up to N2,000 for instance (depending on your intended cover price for the book plus delivery costs).
 This may be your first level of reward.
 Your second level of reward on this same book publishing enterprise may be to promise to include the backer’s name in the acknowledgement page if he or she donates up to N100,000, and so on.
 You can choose to promise only one reward level.
+Please note that campaigns for projects that will not enable the owner give out measurable rewards in form of goods or products may not do well.
 PLEASE ENSURE THAT YOU FULFIL WHATEVER YOU ARE PROMISING AND IN GOOD TIME TOO!

 4. Get professional help.
 The look of your crowdfunding page and how you continually communicate on the page is essential.
 You do not want to put up a sloppy page or content… You are creating a Public Relations campaign as much as a fundraising one.
 If you do not present your ideas professionally, how do you want people to take your business seriously or even buy from you eventually?
 You need to be able to communicate professionally.

 You need well articulated, properly laid out/ structured content and a well told story; in writing, in pictures and/or in videos.
 This gives credibility to your story and allows the audience and backers to relate more to your story.
 Our consultants and partners can help you draw up your business plan and your story in the best professional manner but you may have to pay them for this.